Two Australian journalists flee China after tense standoff

 The officers informed the reporters they could no longer leave China, the ABC reported.
 Authorities wanted to question them about the case of Cheng Lei, an Australian news anchor for Chinese state broadcaster CGTN who was detained on Aug.
 14 for reasons that remain murky.

 The reporters sought refuge in the Australian Embassy in Beijing and the consulate in Shanghai while diplomats negotiated their departure, the ABC reported.
 Four days later, they were cleared to leave the country.
-Birtles and Smith were the last reporters for Australian outlets remaining in China, leaving the Australian media without any foreign co-respondents on the ground for the first time in decades.
+Birtles and Smith were the last reporters for Australian outlets remaining in China, leaving the Australian media without any foreign correspondents on the ground for the first time in decades.

-The incident could increase tensions between the two countries.
+The incident could increase discord between the two countries.
 The relationship was already strained by Cheng’s detention last month amid Canberra’s criticism of Beijing’s efforts to revoke Hong Kong’s autonomy, its military activity in the South China Sea and human rights violations targeting the mostly Muslim Uighur minority in Xinjiang province.

 It was the latest step by Beijing to detain, expel or restrict the activities of foreign journalists.